GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-If the characted literal is to long to be stored in the dezired type,
+If the loaded literal is too long to be stored in the character type,
 an error will be returned by the compiler.
 For example :

 ```ymir